AlexAltea/orbital/docs/manual-windows.md

 2. Make sure that your system supports Intel VTX or AMD-V, and that these features are enabled.

-3. Decrypt your PS4 CPU kernel, VBIOS/UBIOS, SFLASH and PUP for your current firmware.
-Only if you completed all previous steps independently, you may get help at our server: https://discord.me/orbitalemu.

-4. Decrypt your PS4 CPU userland executables using the [Orbital Dumper](https://github.com/AlexAltea/orbital/tree/master/tools/dumper).
+3. TBD.
+(You need to legally own a PS4 console for this step).

-5. Place all these decrypted/dumped files in the `bin` folder.
+4. Place this file in the `bin/crypto` folder.

 ## Running